Samsung's Galaxy Note 8 might come with a Bixby-friendly earphones

 Samsung is reportedly working on Bluetooth earphones that work with Samsung's new Bixby voice assistant.
 The earphones are expected to be available around the same time as the Galaxy Note 8, according to Etnews.

-Since the Note 8 "phablet" -- translation: part phone, part tablet -- is scheduled to arrive sometime in "late August," we likely won't have to wait long for Samsung to confirm or deny the Bixby earset claims.
+Since the Note 8 "phablet" -- translation: part phone, part tablet -- is scheduled to arrive sometime in "late August," we likely won't have to wait long for Samsung to confirm or deny the Bixby earphones claim.

 After several delays, Bixby made its way to Samsung's Galaxy S8 devices on Tuesday via a software update.
 But a report suggests it will be awhile before Bixby joins Amazon's Alexa devices, the Google Home and the recently-announced Apple HomePod (due this December) in a standalone smart speaker.
 Samsung has said smart appliances like refrigerators will support Bixby, though.